whtevn/migrit/README.md

 - migrate database to appropriate place based on database state file on import
   - assume testing database instead of local on fixture import

+- optionally make fixture imports additive (currently all are additive)

 - migrate up and down by n migrations, rather than exclusively by tag
   - discover the migration key in bin/migrit if --num is set, set min/max accordingly and call normally